Gouravchhipa/delta-demo2.0/README.md

 # delta-demo2.0
-This is a demo for git and dithub class
+This is a demo for git and dithub class...